Which? Elderly Care

 Hambleton and Richmondshire Carers' Centre offers support to unpaid carers living within the area.
-Their services range from information and advice on local support services; help with benefits issues; assistance in completing a 'Carers' Assessment'; and opportunities to develop skills through a 'Caring With Confidence' course or participation in a carers' group.
+Their services range from information and advice on local support services; help with benefits issues; assistance in completing a 'Carers' Assessment'; and opportunities to develop skills.
+Facilitating regular carer peer support groups for those carers involved with dementia.

 Support group